Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

 - They may also lead you to shift the emphasis of your marketing to promote the benefits perceived by your existing customers that you hadn't previously considered.

-3. Desk research
+3. Desk research - finding existing market research

 A lot of information is available at little or no cost from public sources.